youbot/youbot_driver/README.md

 To set a setpoint or read some sensor values form the joints you have to use the youbot::JointData classes.
 Which could be for instance youbot::JointVelocitySetpoint or youbot::JointSensedCurrent.

-To configure parameters of a joint, you have to use the JointParameter classes.
+To configure parameters of a joint, you have to use the youbot::JointParameter classes.
-Which could be for instance youbot::MaximumPositioningSpeed.
+Which could be for instance youbot::MaximumPositioningVelocity.